openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. meta:
     frontend_status: Done

-*Rest parameters* allow functions or methods to take unbounded numbers of arguments. *Rest parameters* have the symbol '``...``' mark before the parameter name:
+*Rest parameters* allow functions or methods to take an arbitrary number of arguments. *Rest parameters* have the symbol '``...``' mark before the parameter name: